Calculating Alimony in Colorado Springs Divorces

 Note that changes to tax laws in recent years have eliminated deductions for spousal support payments for divorce agreements finalized after 2018.
 Always consult a tax professional to understand how alimony will affect your taxes.

 In Colorado, alimony payments may be modified or terminated if the recipient spouse begins cohabiting with a new partner.
 However, this depends on the specific terms of the divorce agreement and the court’s assessment of the situation.
-It’s important to consult a lawyer for advice if there are changes in living arrangements. - What happens if the paying spouse fails to make alimony or child support payments?
+It’s important to consult a spousal support lawyer in Colorado Springs for advice if there are changes in living arrangements.

 Yes, spousal support can be modified after the divorce if there is a substantial change in circumstances, such as a job loss, illness, or changes in financial need.
 Both parties would need to petition the court for a modification to the original spousal support arrangement.